sonstar2/ansible_devops_demo/README.md

 To deploy:

-1) On RHDP create a new "AWS with OpenShift Open Environment":
+1) On RHDP create a new "AWS with OpenShift Open Environment" using m6a.2xlarge instances:

 https://demo.redhat.com/catalog?category=Open_Environments&item=babylon-catalog-prod%2Fsandboxes-gpte.sandbox-ocp.prod